Human presence in space: Living in space

+None of them remained in space, but small parts of the remains of deceased people have been taken as space burials to orbital space since 1992 and controversially even to the Moon since 1999.

 Bioastronautics, space medicine, space technology and space architecture are fields which are occupied with alleviating the effects of space on humans and non-humans.

+Culture

+Research has begun into the culture and "microsocieties" that are formed in space, with space archeologists analyzing residue from space environments to learn about astronaut life.
+A few incidents of astronauts from different countries having difficulties in getting along have also been studied.

 Impact, environmental protection and sustainability

 Human space activity, and its subsequent presence, can and has been having an impact on space as well as on the capacity to access it.
 This impact of human space activity and presence, or its potential, has created the need to address its issues regarding planetary protection, space debris, nuclear hazards, radio pollution and light pollution, to the reusability of launch systems, for space not to become a sacrifice zone.

 Sustainability has been a goal of space law, space technology and space infrastructure, with the United Nations seeing the need to advance long-term sustainability of outer space activities in space science and application, and the United States having it as a crucial goal of its contemporary space policy and space program.

 Human presence in space is particularly being felt in orbit around Earth.
 The orbital space around Earth has seen increasing and extensive human presence, beside its benefits it has also produced a threat to it by carrying with it space debris, potentially cascading into the so-called Kessler syndrome.
 This has raised the need for regulation and mitigation of such to secure a sustainable access to outer space.